Elsinor1/conversation_app/README.md

-# Conversation App API Documentation
+# Conversation App API

 A Django REST Framework API for managing conversation-based language learning with chatbot interactions.
+This is a pure API application with no frontend templates.

 ## Table of Contents
 - [Authentication](#authentication)